-Next, moving on to the Roman theatre with several teaser shots first from directly outside the Roman ampitheatre before I pay my dues to enter this impressive site.
+Next, moving on to the Roman theatre with several teaser shots first from directly outside the Roman amphitheatre before I pay my dues to enter this impressive site.
 The entry cost?
-Less than a couple of pounds!
+Less than a couple of pounds.
 Result.

-The Roman theatre looked to me like a fantastically restored structure from 'Roman Philadelphia'.
-(The city was known back then as 'Philadelphia').
+The Roman theatre looked to me like a fantastically restored structure from ‘Roman Philadelphia’.
+(The city was known back then as ‘Philadelphia’).
 They claim a seating capacity of 6000 in which this open-aired arena continues to be utilised from time to time to stage events in the city.
-I spent a good couple of hours here mixing between relaxing and seeking photo opportunities but mainly, for once, the former.
+I spent a good couple of hours here mixing between just thinking and seeking out photo opportunities.

 Over these months I’ve attempted to convey (hopefully successfully) the importance of people during one’s travelling experience.
 You may recall that I describe travel-friends as the ‘very essence of travelling‘ which you should find will be the case for any long term traveller with even just an ounce of social skills.
 In the quiet, cheap but slightly dingy hostel in Amman, one good thing, possibly great, thing to come out of it would hopefully be a long term friendship with an Australian fella named Blake.
 Do not be surprised if you hear and see more of this man in some future posts to come, especially as together was have arrived in a special place.
 A place that many of you will consider synonymous with Jordan: